slively/casker/README.md

 # Casker

-A task runner modeled after npm scripts, but with a task dependency graph, easy parallel/serial execution, and up to date checking of inputs.
+A task runner modeled after npm scripts, but with a task dependency graph, easy parallel/serial execution, and up to date checking.

-Install locally in project, then global cli will use local version.
+Install locally ina project, then the global cli will use the local version.
 ```
 npm install casker --save-dev && npm install -g casker
 ```